DJI-Mobile-SDK-Tutorials/Android-UXSDKDemo/README.md

 ## License

-Android-UILibraryDemo is available under the MIT license.
+Android-UXSDKDemo is available under the MIT license.
 Please see the LICENSE file for more info.

 ## Join Us